nhsexperience/nhs-experience/docs/_slidescontent/proxy-for-techs.md

 ---
 ## Ensuring Login is separate to EVERYTHING
-Login should prove who someone is, and what their **CURENT** NHS number is **It should not mean they have access to anything to do with anything to do with that NHS Number**
+Login should prove who someone is, and what their **CURENT** NHS number is **It should not mean they have access do anything with
+the data associated with that NHS Number**

 ---
 ## Bringing together "Account" & "Proxy"